 Our seminary programs in Holy Cross are staffed by Holy Cross religious dedicated to helping men mature and develop in all areas of their discernment and formation for religious life and priesthood in the Church.

-If you would like to schedule an informal visit, or would like to learn more about retreat opportunities, Contact Us.
+If you would like to schedule an informal visit, or would like to learn more about discernment opportunities, Contact Us.